 - Use WeChat to build a connection with your community and stay engaged.

-- Use Weibo to increase brand awareness and go viral.
+- Leverage Weibo to increase brand awareness and go viral.

 - Use Chinese forums and blogs to educate your audience.

 - Partner with KOLs and KOCs to advertise your brand.

 KOL (Key Opinion Leaders) or Influencer marketing used to be one of the major trends to emerge in social media marketing in China.
 However, China’s consumers today, especially the digital natives of Gen Z, are seeing KOCs (or Key Opinion Consumers) as more ‘real’.

 KOCs are different from KOLs in the sense that they have fewer followers and are more approachable and relatable.
 They are seen as everyday consumers and their recommendations gain more trust.

 A smart strategy would be to increase brand exposure through KOLs and then using KOC marketing to more target specific consumer groups.